Giants vs. Orioles Player Props Betting Odds

-Bookmakers have set player props for LaMonte Wade Jr, Adley Rutschman and others when the San Francisco Giants host the Baltimore Orioles at Oracle Park on Saturday at 10:05 PM ET.
+Player prop bet options for LaMonte Wade Jr, Adley Rutschman and others are listed when the San Francisco Giants host the Baltimore Orioles at Oracle Park on Sunday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!